Lead Qualification 101: What is a Qualified Lead?

 GPCTBA/C&I (Goals, Plans, Challenges, Timeline, Budget, Authority, Negative Consequences & Positive Implications)

-Developed by HubSpot, this framework encourages sales representatives to act more as advisers towards leads.
+Developed by Hubspot, this framework encourages sales representatives to act more as advisers towards leads.
 They do not need to restrict themselves to just what their product or service can solve.
 Lead qualification questions that can be used to guide the conversation in collecting insights can include:

 • What are the goals of your business?